OWASP/www-chapter-virtual/index.md

 ## Next Meeting
 Wedensday, January 21 12PM/EST Zoom Link: To follow shortly

-"MCP and the AI Security Cross Roads" with guest speaker Matt Tesauro
+MCP and the AI Security Cross Roads with guest speaker Matt Tesauro

 The rapid integration of Large Language Models (LLMs) into enterprise applications presents a new risk frontier for security professionals.
 While powerful, these integrations—especially those using third-party models—can create significant blind spots in data governance and security architecture.
 This session provides a practical framework for security architects and developers to navigate these challenges.